AppDaddy-Software-Solutions-Inc/framework-markup-language/pull_request_template.md

 - [ ] I have tested the changes on any pieces it may affect in both FMLPAD and my own test.
 - [ ] I have submitted a PR to the documentation to reflect these changes.
 - [ ] I have attached an example update for FMLPAD for any examples that will be affected by my change.
+- [ ] I have attached a test template with comments that highlights some of my main changes.

+### Test template with comments for reviewer (paste here):
+Paste a test case template here with comments on how to use and what to expect.

 ## Documentation and Examples